Read about the symptoms of depression and how to deal with suicidal thoughts.

 Control of pain and cancer symptoms that are making you suicidal

-If you are thinking about killing yourself because you are in pain or suffering from other symptoms, it is very important to let your doctor or nurse know.
+Tell your doctor or nurse if you are thinking about killing yourself because you are in pain or suffering from other symptoms.
 They can do a lot to control the symptoms and side effects of cancer, especially when it comes to treating cancer pain.

 Once your symptoms are under control, you may feel a lot better and your suicidal thoughts may disappear.